microsoft/mu_devops/.sync/github_templates/contributing/CONTRIBUTING.md

 If this is your first time working with Project Mu, please keep in mind that many project details are maintained in the [Project Mu Documentation](https://microsoft.github.io/mu/).

+## Project Mu Roadmap

+The upcoming work planned for Project Mu is tracked in the [Project Mu Roadmap](https://github.com/microsoft/mu_roadmap) repo.

+Major new work streams start from an RFC there.
+Once approved, a GitHub issue is filed that tracks the work item through implementation in the appropriate repos.

+If you are interested in understanding what is proposed, approved, and in progress, please visit the Project Mu roadmap repo.
+We welcome feedback, comments, and new proposals.

 ## Asking Questions

 Have a question?
 Rather than opening an issue, please post your question under the `Q&A` category in the `Discussions`